 As with any habit, you have the proper support may help.
 The best budget tool for you will be the one you use: full-featured software, a customized spreadsheet, or more manual approaches.
-It should also be competitively priced, fun, and easy to use, which would make saving money more appealing to you.
+It should also be competitively priced, fun, and easy to use, making saving money more appealing.

-This post will expose you to some of the most significant budget applications available.
+This post will expose you to the most significant budget applications available.

 Why is budgeting important?